 knee joint

-The quadriceps tendon attaches the large quadriceps muscle to the top of the kneecap (or patella).
-This large tendon transfers forces from the lower leg and foot to the trunk, like the patellar tendon.
+The quadriceps tendon attaches the large quadriceps muscle to the top of the kneecap (patella).
+This large tendon transfers force from the thigh to the lower leg, much like the patellar tendon below the kneecap.

 Causes of quadriceps tendonitis

-Like the Achilles and patellar tendons, the large quadriceps tendon undergoes swelling and collagen breakdown when subjected to an excessive load.
-Usually, we see quadriceps tendon pain in popular jumping sports such as CrossFit, rugby, and volleyball.
-Generally, there is a history of a sudden increase in training frequency or intensity, which can lead to quad tendon swelling and breakdown.
-Additionally, we observe this condition in older, active individuals with calcification of the quadriceps tendon.
-We know that calcification can cause pain and irritation in the quadriceps tendon.
+Like the Achilles and patellar tendons, the quadriceps tendon swells and its collagen breaks down under excessive load.
+We usually see quadriceps tendon pain in jumping sports such as CrossFit, rugby, and volleyball.
+There’s often a history of a sudden increase in training frequency or intensity, which triggers the swelling and breakdown.
+We also see it in older, active people with calcification of the quadriceps tendon, which itself causes pain and irritation.

-In some cases of quadriceps tendinopathy, the tendon swelling is caused by a suprapatellar plica.
-This plica can block the movement of knee fluid, resulting in pressure in the upper part of the knee.
-This pressure can lead to swelling of the quadriceps tendon and tendonitis.
-In an observational study co-authored by Dr Masci, seven active athletes with intractable quadriceps tendonitis underwent arthroscopic surgery.
-All seven cases had a large suprapatellar plica, which separated the suprapatellar pouch from the rest of the knee joint.
-We suspect that a sizable suprapatellar plica, which separates the top from the bottom, leads to a buildup of pressure in the knee joint.
-We hypothesise that higher pressure in the knee joint leads to altered forces on the quadriceps tendon, increasing the risk of tendonitis.
+In some cases, the swelling is driven by a suprapatellar plica.
+This plica blocks the flow of knee fluid, raising pressure in the upper part of the knee and swelling the quadriceps tendon.
+In an observational study co-authored by Dr Masci, seven active athletes with intractable quadriceps tendonitis underwent arthroscopic surgery — all seven had a large suprapatellar plica separating the suprapatellar pouch from the rest of the joint.
+We suspect this increases joint pressure, altering the forces on the quadriceps tendon and increasing the risk of tendonitis.

 Diagnosis of quad tendonitis

-Your doctor will perform a clinical examination to rule out other causes of pain above the kneecap or at the front of the knee, such as kneecap arthritis, fat pad impingement, torn meniscus, pes bursitis, housemaid’s knee, and patellar tendonitis.
+Your doctor examines the knee to rule out other causes of pain above the kneecap, such as kneecap arthritis, fat pad impingement, torn meniscus, pes bursitis, housemaid’s knee, and patellar tendonitis.

-Often, we use imaging to diagnose quad tendonitis and rule out other causes.
-Usually, ultrasound and MRI scans can detect changes in swelling and collagen breakdown of the tendon.
-Ultrasound has advantages over MRI scans, including the ability to see calcification more clearly and at a lower cost.
+We often use imaging to confirm quad tendonitis and exclude other causes.
+Ultrasound and MRI both detect tendon swelling and collagen breakdown.
+Ultrasound has advantages — it shows calcification more clearly, in real time, and at a lower cost.

 patellar tendonitis

-Generally, strengthening exercises that target the quadriceps muscle can help alleviate knee pain above the knee.
-A physical therapist should supervise these exercises.
-Exercises for quadriceps tendonitis include weighted squats, lunges, hack squats, leg press and leg extensions.
-Generally, we recommend single-leg exercises over double-leg exercises.
+Strengthening exercises that target the quadriceps help relieve pain above the kneecap.
+A physiotherapist should supervise these.
+They include weighted squats, lunges, hack squats, leg press, and leg extensions — and we generally favour single-leg over double-leg exercises.

-Ultimately, surgery should be reserved for cases that have failed all other treatments.
-Open tendon surgery to remove degenerative tendons is often unsuccessful.
-Other options include knee arthroscopy to excise a suprapatellar plica.
-A recent observational study found that seven athletes with intractable quadriceps tendonitis had a large suprapatellar plica.
-Removal of the plica resulted in significantly improved symptoms and a full return to sports.
-We recommend considering arthroscopy for intractable quadriceps tendonitis that has not responded to other treatments.
+Surgery is reserved for cases that fail all other treatments.
+Open surgery to remove a degenerative tendon is often unsuccessful.
+Still, knee arthroscopy to remove a suprapatellar plica can help — the study above found removing the plica significantly improved symptoms and allowed a full return to sport.
+We recommend considering arthroscopy for intractable quadriceps tendonitis that hasn’t responded to other treatments.

 More on injections for quadriceps tendonitis

-Quadiceps tendon tears usually occur after acute trauma such as a fall or explosive movement.
-Generally, the treatment for a complete tear is acute tendon repair.
-However, partial tears are usually treated with rehab supplemented by PRP injections if needed.
+A quadriceps tendon tear usually follows acute trauma such as a fall or explosive movement, different from the gradual overload of tendonitis.
+A complete tear needs surgical repair, while partial tears are treated with rehab, supplemented by PRP if needed.
+See the dedicated quadriceps tendon tear page for details.

-Quadriceps tendonitis is a less common cause of pain at the front of the knee.
-Often, there is focal quad pain above the knee.
-Nevertheless, the treatment of this condition follows the general principles of tendon treatment.
-We suggest GTN patches or shockwave therapy, followed by injections in complex cases.
-Surgery is only a last resort.
+Quadriceps tendonitis is a less common cause of pain at the front of the knee, with focal quad pain above the kneecap.
+Treatment follows the general principles of tendon care — GTN patches or shockwave, then injections in complex cases, with surgery only as a last resort.

 Related conditions: